LinuxForHealth/FHIR/docs/src/pages/guides/DB2OnCloudSetup.md

 1. Choose [Db2](https://cloud.ibm.com/catalog/services/db2).

 1. Select the Pricing Plan:
-    - The IBM FHIR Server recommends the Flex plan for a production workload, development and experiments.
+    - The IBM FHIR Server recommends the *Standard* plan for a production workload, development and experiments.

 1. Create `Create`